-Happy Friday!
-I'm linking up with Andrea from Momfessionals for this post.
+Happy Friday, friends!
+I'm linking up with Andrea from Momfessionals, and her friends, for this blog post.

 It's been a week.
 And a whirlwind of one, at that.
 I'll back all the way up to last week, when my dad came over.
 That day was kinda crazy, too, because we were in and out, it was raining, and I was busy making several things at once while Dad was here.
 He kept me company in the kitchen while I worked.
 I took him home, delivered dinner to my friend, then was back home afterward in pajamas and in my comfy chair watching Hallmark Christmas movies.

 Some of my favorite people on earth live behind this door.
 This was my friend that I took dinner to on Friday.
 I saw them again on Monday, and got to cuddle a sweet baby boy. #babiesdontkeep